Irish Canadians: Settlement

 The great majority of Irish Catholics arrived in Grosse Isle, an island in Quebec in the St. Lawrence River, which housed the immigration reception station.
 Thousands died or arrived sick and were treated in the hospital (equipped for less than one hundred patients) in the summer of 1847; in fact, many ships that reached Grosse-Île had lost the bulk of their passengers and crew, and much more died in quarantine on or near the island.
 From Grosse-Île, most survivors were sent to Quebec City and Montreal, where the existing Irish community grew.
 The orphaned children were adopted into Quebec families and accordingly became Québécois, both linguistically and culturally.
 At the same time, ships with the starving also docked at Partridge Island, New Brunswick in similarly desperate circumstances.

-A large number of the families that survived continued on to settle in Canada West (now Ontario) and provided a cheap labor pool and colonization of land in a rapidly expanding economy in the decades after their arrival.
+A large number of the families that survived continued on to settle in Canada West (now Ontario) and provided a cheap labour pool and colonization of land in a rapidly expanding economy in the decades after their arrival.

 In comparison with the Irish who went to the United States or Britain, many Irish arrivals in Canada settled in rural areas, in addition to the cities.

 The Catholic Irish and Protestant (Orange) Irish were often in conflict from the 1840s.
 In Ontario, the Irish fought with the French for control of the Catholic Church, with the Irish successful.
 In that instance, the Irish sided with the Protestants to oppose the demand for French-language Catholic schools.

 Thomas D'Arcy McGee, an Irish-Montreal journalist, became a Father of Confederation in 1867.
 An Irish Republican in his early years, he would moderate his view in later years and become a passionate advocate of Confederation.
 He was instrumental in enshrining educational rights for Catholics as a minority group in the Canadian Constitution.
 In 1868, he was assassinated in Ottawa.
 Historians are not sure who the murderer was, or what his motivations were.
 One theory is that a Fenian, Patrick James Whelan, was the assassin, attacking McGee for his recent anti-Raid statements.
 Others argue that Whelan was used as a scapegoat.

 After Confederation, Irish Catholics faced more hostility, especially from Protestant Irish in Ontario, which was under the political sway of the already entrenched anti-Catholic Orange Order.
 The anthem "The Maple Leaf Forever", written and composed by Scottish immigrant and Orangeman Alexander Muir, reflects the pro-British Ulster loyalism outlook typical of the time with its disdainful view of Irish Republicanism.
 This only amplified with Fenian Raids of the time.
 As the Irish became more prosperous and newer groups arrived on Canada's shores, tensions subsided through the remainder the latter part of the 19th century.